unskript/Awesome-CloudOps-Automation/Kubernetes/legos/k8s_get_nodes_with_insufficient_resources/README.md

         handle: Object of type unSkript K8S Connector

 ## Lego Input
-This Lego take just one input, the Handle
+This Lego takes just one input, the Handle

 ## Lego Output
 Here is a sample output.